Semi-local string comparison: algorithmic techniques and applications

 The nonzeros of $P_C$ satisfying either of the conditions \eqref{eq-r-lo}, \eqref{eq-r-hi} can be found in time $O(n)$ by checking directly each of the nonzeros in matrices $\PC{lo}$ and $\PC{hi}$.
-The nonzeros of $P_C$ satisfying condition \eqref{eq-r-lohi} can be found in time $O(n)$ by a linear sweep of the values $r(d)$ for all $d \in \bra{-n+1:n-1}$.
-For each $d$, we let $\hi = \frac{r(d)+d}{2}$, $\hk = \frac{r(d)-d}{2}$, and substitute these values into \eqref{eq-r-lohi}.
+The nonzeros of $P_C$ satisfying condition \eqref{eq-r-lohi} can be found in time $O(n)$ by a linear sweep of the points $(\hi,\hk)$ on the two separating paths.
 We have now obtained all the nonzeros of matrix $P_C$.

 \item[(End of recursive step)]

 \end{trivlist}